 2f.
-Displaying Results
+Displaying Results from Open-ended Items

 Textual Display

 Most qualitative researchers present results in textual format; they describe the study setting, their perspectives and biases, summary of what they found, and often supplement this with quotations.
 I illustrate some of this below in "3.
 Illustrated Example of Data Analysis" especially in 3d and 3e.